margheritamerialdo/Fundamentals_of_AI_Project/README.md

+# Fundamentals of Artificial Intelligence Project
-# This repository contains the project for the "Fundamentals of Artificial Intelligence" exam, part of the Computer Science and Automation Engineering program at Sapienza University.
+This repository contains the project for the "Fundamentals of Artificial Intelligence" exam, part of the Computer Science and Automation Engineering program at Sapienza University.

 # Technologies Used
 The project utilizes the following technologies: